heatherstock/CV/README.md

 Hi there 👋 I'm Heather 🙂 I recently discovered and like this approach to being an engineer: https://1x.engineer/

-🔭 I’m currently working on Staff Pulse at TES - a tool to measure and improve the wellbeing of teachers, working with Javascript, Node.js, React/Redux, MongoDB, RabbitMQ, Postgres, SQL, OOP, TTD, and pair programming 👩‍💻
+🔭 I’m currently working on Staff Pulse at TES - a tool to measure and improve the wellbeing of teachers, working with Javascript, Node.js, React/Redux, MongoDB, RabbitMQ, Postgres, SQL, Sequelize, OOP, TTD, and pair programming 👩‍💻

 🌱 I’m currently learning about gardening and the best ways to combine rewilding and food production in my garden in Bexhill-on-Sea 👩‍🌾